As generated content takes over our internet, it’s important to know which parts are human.

 How does it help me?

-People trust and appreciate content made by other people more.
-If you make, not generate your content, that’s your competitive advantage.
 Publicly explaining how you make your content helps you stand out from everyone else that generates it.
 It shows that you are responsible in your tool use and attracts people that appreciate that.

 How to get stared?

 This is just an idea, not a service, so there’s nothing to sign up to.
+To start, simply write “Human-made” somewhere next to your online content.

 Then link that piece of text to any online page that explains how you made it.
 That’s all.
 Bonus points if it’s on your own website, with the URL being “/made”.